billmei/rinse-pricing/README.md

 	$ grunt ship

 Production files will be in the `dist` directory.
+Push to `gh-pages` using

+	$ git subtree push --prefix dist origin gh-pages